Adolescent Kentucky Treatment Outcome Study

 • Mid-level Reporting.
 Users can request a mid-level report which shows how many intakes have been submitted.
 Some of the mid-level reports display how many clients have entered the user’s facility and how many discharges have been made within a user selected timeframe.

-For more information on the features and capabilities of the CIS, please visit (http://cdar.uky.edu/bhos/Data_Management.html).
+For more information on the features and capabilities of the CIS, please visit (https://cdar.uky.edu/bhos/Data_Management.html).

 What happens to the data after I enter the intake information online?